What is it? Why is it interesting?

 with respect to $ f $ is the same as

-In the end all expression include $$ \log (X_t(f)) $$ and only the geometric mean is packed into the monotonic exponential function which does not influence the $ \arg\max_{f} $ of the expression.
+In the end all expressions include $$ \log (X_t(f)) $$ and only the geometric mean is packed into the monotonic exponential function which does not influence the $ \arg\max_{f} $ of the expression.

 Infinite Case

-By the Central Limit Theorem the sum of $ \sum_{n=1}^t Y_t $ is approximately normally distributed with parameters
+By the CLT the sum $\sum_{n=1}^t Y_n$ is approximately normally distributed with parameters

 $$ t \cdot \mu (f), \quad t \cdot \sigma^2 (f). $$

-Therefore $ X_t $ is approximately lognormally distributed with parameters
+Therefore $ X_t $ is approximately lognormal with parameters

 $$ \log (X_0) + t \cdot \mu (f), \quad t \cdot \sigma^2 (f). $$

-Now we take a look at which fractions $ f $ will optimzie specific quantiles of the limiting lognormal distribution.
-Notice that we can write the normal distribution of $ \sum_{n=1}^t Y_t $ as follows:
+Now we take a look at which fractions $ f $ will optimize specific quantiles of the large-$t$ (approximately lognormal) distribution.
+Notice that we can write the normal approximation for $\sum_{n=1}^t Y_n$ as:

 Let’s focus on a specific quantile $q \in (0,1)$—for example, the 10th percentile, the median (50th), or the 90th percentile—of the distribution of $X_t$.
 Denote that quantile by $Q_q(X_t)$.
 Formally, $Q_q(X_t)$ is the number $x$ such that